Experience Change with

 Types of Therapy

-As clinical psychologists we are trained in various approaches which means we can tailor therapy to you, depending on your difficulties and hopes from therapy.
+Clinical psychologists are trained in various approaches which means we can tailor therapy to you, depending on your difficulties and hopes from therapy.

-We have preferred approaches such as Compassion Focussed Therapy (CFT), Cognitive Analytic Therapy (CAT), EMDR, and Acceptance and Commitment Therapy (ACT), however we are integrative therapists and so use methods from various therapies.
+Dr Sarah Baxter and Dr Marie Winterson predominately use preferred approaches such as Compassion Focussed Therapy (CFT), EMDR (eye movement desensitisation reprocessing), schema therapy, and Acceptance and Commitment Therapy (ACT), however as an integrative therapist they adopt methods from various therapies.
 These include, CBT, person-centred therapy, and motivational interviewing.

 What to Expect

 In order to get the most out of therapy it involves effort, honesty, openness, and dedication.

 During sessions we will talk about the difficulties you are experiencing and we will ask questions about your thoughts, feelings, and behaviours.
 We may use metaphors to aid our thinking and learning, we may use a whiteboard to draw ideas or timelines, and we may practice relaxation strategies together.

 Commitment is required outside of sessions too; it is important to spend time reflecting and practicing new techniques.